Skip to Content

 Herding at Steppes

 The conditions found within steppes can be extremely harsh and mountainous.
-They are not ideal for human exploration, but perfect for the animals that have adapted to them.
+They are not ideal for human exploration but perfect for the animals that have adapted to them.

-Just like most of the world’s habitats, the steppes themselves are also considered to be under severe threat.
-Climate change has caused the severe decline of the world’s grasslands in general, and the steppes are just as hard hit.
+Like most of the world’s habitats, the steppes are also severely threatened.
+Climate change has caused the severe decline of the world’s grasslands, and the steppes are just as hard hit.

 Remember that the steppes require just as much protection due to the effects of our carbon footprint, deforestation, and pollution.